jon-jacky/Piety/piety/README.md

 The *piety* script creates
 an event loop named *piety*, adds the readers for the shell and the editor, and starts the event loop with the shell running.
-It also defines a funtion *run* which is needed to run other scripts in the event loop.
+It also defines a function *run* which is needed to run other scripts in the event loop.

 This directory contains several scripts that start applications or demonstrate Piety features.
 These scripts cannot run standalone.
 First